 Royal Caribbean International’s Allure of the Seas boasts an incredible 225,282 gross registered tonnage and is currently the world’s largest cruise ship.
 This family-perfect ship includes a movie theatre, a zip line, 25 restaurants, art auctions, wine tastings and a hand-crafted carousel.
 Sporting amenities include ice skating rinks, a wave simulator, a basketball court and two rock climbing walls.

 Due to launch in December of 2016, Ovation of the Seas is a complete re-imagining of a mega-liner.
 This large-scale ship encompasses 168,666 gross registered tonnage and is currently under construction.
 It will house 4,905 passengers, 1,500 crew members and an array of restaurants, bars and entertainment facilities.
 The 348-metre long liner will also offer a range of activities and entertainment, including skydiving, bumper cars rides, surfing and aerial performances.

 Queen Mary 2, Cunard Line

-The luxurious Queen Mary 2 towers around 60 metres above waterline and is stretched out to 344 metres long.
+The luxurious Queen Mary 2 towers around 72 metres from keel to funnel and is stretched out to 345 metres long.
 This timeless cruise ship houses four main restaurants, as well as an array of bars and lounges, indoor and outdoor pools, a library, steam rooms, an art gallery, an arcade, shops and a casino.

 Oasis of the Seas, Royal Caribbean International